Nooshu/gds-next-prototype/README.md

 -   **Static Generation**: Court pages pre-generated at build time
 -   **Wrapper Library**: Minimal React components preserving GOV.UK semantics
 -   **Focus Management**: Deterministic focus on route changes and form errors

+## Technology Choice and Trade-offs

+This prototype uses React + Next.js (SSR-first) with Progressive Enhancement to replicate FaCT journeys using the GOV.UK Design System.
+This approach is feasible and fully tested here (see TESTING_RESULTS.md), but it introduces additional complexity to achieve deterministic focus, skip-link behaviour, live-region announcements, and JS‑off flows.

+For a detailed comparison with a traditional server-rendered approach (Express/Nunjucks + GOV.UK Frontend), see `docs/ADR-0001-react-ssr-vs-server-rendered.md`.

 ## GOV.UK Compliance